ByBit is a cryptocurrency derivative exchange that launched its services at the end of 2018.

 While there are many similarities between the exchanges, there are some unique features that ByBit have included that could make them attractive.
 We will touch on these features when we cover their trading technology.

-The exchange is open to most traders around the world and the website has been translated into English, Simplified and Traditional Chinese, Korean, and Japanese.
+The exchange is open to most traders around the world and the website has been translated into English, Simplified and Traditional Chinese, Korean, Japanese and recently Russian.
 However, there are some jurisdictions that they do not operate in and these include the likes of the USA, Syria, and the Canadian province of Quebec.

 Is ByBit Safe?